 Finally, your collaboration should enhance your overall content quality.
 SEO rightfully holds that “content is king”, echoing Bill Gates, and audiences evidently value content quality.
 Indeed, SEO dictates careful keyword research, quality length and depth, citations, and other content refinements that denote quality.
-By adhering to these tenets, you may please both search engines and human visitors, securing more conversions and sales.
+Adhering to these tenets may please both search engines and human visitors, securing more conversions and sales.

 Challenges of influencer marketing